 Wednesday, February 22, 2023 • 3:00 p.m.

-The Grover Lectures series was held on Wednesday, February 22 at 3 p.m., author Stephanie Land will share her harrowing saga as a single mom navigating the poverty trap.
+The Grover Lectures series was held on Wednesday, February 22 at 3 p.m.
+Author Stephanie Land shared her harrowing saga as a single mom navigating the poverty trap.
 Her unflinching testimony exposes the physical, economic, and social brutality that domestic workers face, all while radiating a parent’s hope and dedication.
-Land will be speaking virtually.
-Two in-person viewing locations will be available followed by an in-person local panel discussion and Q&A. A virtual attendance option was also available.
+Land spoke virtually.
+Two in-person viewing locations were available followed by an in-person local panel discussion and Q&A. A virtual attendance option was also available.
 Videos of the panel discussions are below.

 At age 28, Land dreamed of going to college and becoming a writer.
 Instead she found herself fleeing a violent partner, left homeless and alone with a seven-month-old child.
 Years of barely scraping by with government assistance and a $9-an-hour job as a house cleaner would lead, eventually, to Land’s bestselling debut memoir, Maid: Hard Work, Low Pay, and a Mother's Will to Survive — a book that Entertainment Weekly described as “a moving, intimate, essential account of life in poverty.”

-Land's talk will be followed by a panel discussion with community experts and individuals with lived experience to discuss topics brought up in the memoir.
-There will be panels at both Walter Hall and Athens High School, and a virtual viewing option will be available.
-Free child care will be offered at Athens High School.
-Need a ride to either location?
-HAPCAP's Mobility Coordinator, Bryan Hinkle, at firstname.lastname@example.org or 740-767-1085.
+Land's talk was followed by a panel discussion with community experts and individuals with lived experience to discuss topics brought up in the memoir.
+There were panels at both Walter Hall and Athens High School, and a virtual viewing option.
+Free child care was offered at Athens High School, and transportation to each event was offered through HAPCAP.

 Scroll down for panelist information.

 Athens High School Panel Discussion

 Panelists - Walter Hall